What Might You Feel After Using The Abortion Pills?

 Cramping and bleeding are the main effects.
 These symptoms are useful because they show the medicines are working.
 But how much cramping and bleeding will you have?

-For some women, cramping is very strong —much more painful than menstrual cramps (if you have menstrual cramps).
+For some, cramping is very strong – much more painful than menstrual cramps (if you have menstrual cramps).

-For some women, bleeding is heavier than a normal menstrual period.
+For some, bleeding is heavier than a normal menstrual period.
 It is also common to pass blood clots in the first few hours after taking misoprostol.
 The size of the clots will vary depending on how far along the pregnancy was.

-For other women, cramping is mild and bleeding is like a normal menstrual period.
+For others, cramping is mild and bleeding is like a normal menstrual period.

-If you experience bad cramping ibuprofen is a good medicine to cope with pain.
+If you experience bad cramping, ibuprofen is a good medicine to cope with pain.
 You can buy ibuprofen 200 mg strength over the counter (without a prescription) in most countries.
 Take 3-4 pills (200 mg) every 6-8 hours.
-This should make your pain better.
+This should make you feel better.

 You can drink and eat as you like.